bunnytrack/UWindowExample/README.md

 # UWindowExample
-A simple example of creating a popup message box window in UT99 UScript
+A simple example of creating a popup message box window in UT99 UScript.

+Author unknown (not me).